SIPH confirms 2 more deaths due to COVID-19 - Local News 8

 SIPH confirms 2 more deaths due to COVID-19

-SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed two more deaths associated with COVID-19 in southeast Idaho.
+SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed two deaths associated with COVID-19 in Bannock County.

-One individual was a female in her 70s from Bannock County, and the other individual was a male in his 80s from Franklin County.
+The individuals were both females.
+One was in her 40s and the other was in her 90s.

-This was the first confirmed death due to COVID-19 in Franklin County.

 Out of respect to these individuals’ families, no additional details will be released.

-Eastern Idaho Public Health has reported a total 27 deaths in the health district.
-There are 17 reported deaths in Bonneville, 3 in Fremont, 3 in Jefferson, 2 in Madison, 1 in Teton and 1 in Custer.
+Eastern Idaho Public Health has reported a total of 28 deaths in its health district.

 State officials say deaths by age group breaks down as follows: